-- 4.1.
-The hot work & dust permit program applies to University of Calgary employees, contractors and sub-contractors.
-Permits are required for all temporary operations involving open flames or processes producing heat, smoke, sparks, dust or heavy atmospheric conditions. - 4.2.
-Permits are required for all operations that suspend or affect the operation of the fire alarm system. - 4.3.
+The Hot Work & Dust Program applies to University of Calgary employees, Prime Contractors, contractors, and sub-contractors.
+Permits are required for all temporary operations involving open flames or processes producing heat, smoke, sparks, dust, or heavy atmospheric conditions.

+Permits are required for all operations that suspend or affect the operation of the fire alarm system.

 Exception: Hot work permits are not required for work conducted in designated welding areas or shops with appropriate ventilation and fire alarm devices.
 A Hot Work permit is also not required for normal laboratory operations.
 Laboratories are subject to annual workplace inspections that includes the assessment of fire hazards and control methods.